 Throughout the 1950s, many science fiction and horror movies made the American public aware of the effects of nuclear bomb tests, fallout, and consequently, mutations for man and animals alike, diseases as well as strange powers or fantastic growth.
 The nation knew that this sort of weapon was extremely dangerous; that was one main message.
 In the movies, nevertheless, man and the military were always able to handle that power and would use it wisely to fight aliens, intruders or monsters; usually, the fear of a worldwide thermonuclear war was not even mentioned.

-On almost 500 pages, Sean M. Maloney interprets Dr. Strangelove (as well the pictures Fail-Safe, On the Beach, By Dawn’s Early Light, and others) in terms of realism and representations of the contemporary state-of mind.
+On almost 500 pages, Sean M. Maloney interprets Dr. Strangelove (as well as the pictures Fail-Safe, On the Beach, By Dawn’s Early Light, and others) in terms of realism and representations of the contemporary state-of mind.
 In fact, movies with an emphasis on B52 bomber pilots or tales of nuclear Armageddon were so popular, that they defined their own genre, namely the Cold War nuclear crisis film.
 Dr. Strangelove is “the flagship” of those movies, “… many of which are employed in academic venues to depict the prime absurdity of the Cold War: nuclear deterrence and its possible failure.”

 In reality, no general hit the button and the planet was not destroyed.
 This is the result of a number of positive developments, some are directly related to popular culture and its products.
 “The nuclear war films were arguably part of why a war didn’t happen and what the results might look like. … And it is evident from newly released material that Ronald Reagan was tremendously and personally affected by the 1983 TV movie The Day After and that this influenced policy in a positive fashion.”